oskarihakamies/IDS-project/How-To-Install.md

  <img width="741" height="484" alt="kuva" src="https://github.com/user-attachments/assets/d328d9b8-a918-4048-b2df-b04cb162458d" />

 8. You should get this once it's finished.
 If errors, please report them!

+*Note* if there's an error with Python, you can ignore it.
+It's mainly because Debian 13 has the lastest Python already installed/or configured.

 <img width="1311" height="169" alt="kuva" src="https://github.com/user-attachments/assets/a22330e2-3e34-403f-89ec-3f60bf242e53" />